Culture of the Church of Jesus Christ of Latter-day Saints: Death

-Death in 19th-century Mormonism

-In the 1800s, members of the LDS Church participated in unique burial and death rituals whenever a fellow Latter-day Saint passed away.
+In the 1800s, members of the LDS Church participated in unique burial and death rituals whenever a fellow Latter-day Saint died.
 Relief Society women were responsible for washing and dressing corpses, especially in the years before mortuary science came to Utah.
 They sewed special burial clothes for the person; endowed members of the church were buried in their sacred temple clothes.
 Those who were not endowed were simply dressed in white.
 If a mother and child died during delivery, both were buried in the same coffin, with the baby laid in the mother's arms.
 The Latter-day Saints also buried their dead facing east so that they would be situated correctly to witness the second coming of Jesus Christ.
 In addition to caring for the bodies of the deceased, LDS women were also responsible for planning funeral services.
 These involved singing songs, saying prayers, and listening to funeral sermons, which were often given by at least one man possessing the Melchizedek priesthood.
 Sermons and eulogies included a reference to the continuation of the person's spirit and the many admirable spiritual qualities they demonstrated during their life.
 Especially towards the end of the 19th century, funeral planners opted to decorate with white instead of black.
 To remember the deceased, the Latter-day Saints made death masks and canes from the wood of coffins.
 They also kept locks of the person's hair.
 LDS women wrote death poetry to express their thoughts and feelings, and many such poems were published in periodicals such as the Woman's Exponent.

 Before the actual event of death, the early Latter-day Saints attempted to revive the dying through healing rituals.
 These involved placing a drop of consecrated oil on the person's head and saying a prayer to bless them with health.
 Less unique to the early Mormons was their involvement in the 19th-century American Protestant phenomenon known as the "beautiful death".
 This involved gathering together to witness a person's death.
 The dying were to give parting advice to their children and remain calm in their last hours.
 It was very important to have as many loved ones as possible be present at the deathbed scene; a private death was undesirable.